Visiting Mount Etna on Your Own with Kids

 - Wear layers

-- We each had a base layer (top and bottom), jeans, long sleeve top, winter jacket, warm socks, hiking shoes/boots.
+- We each had a base layer (top and bottom; I love these fleece leggings), jeans, a long-sleeve top, a winter jacket, warm socks, and hiking shoes/boots.

 - Wish we brought hats and gloves

-- rumor that you can rent outerwear around the cable car area; we didn’t confirm this, though.
+- rumor has it that you can rent outerwear around the cable car area; we didn’t confirm this, though.

 - For the spring/summer/fall: I’d for sure bring a jacket and pants/leggings

-- You’ll be at high altitude, so don’t forget to hydrate!
+- You’ll be at a high altitude, so don’t forget to hydrate!

 - There is a gift shop and snack bar area at Montagnola.
 Much to my surprise, a few things we saw in that gift shop were cheaper than the ones at the bottom.